torvalds/linux/Documentation/admin-guide/device-mapper/persistent-data.rst

 - Mikulas Patocka's multisnap implementation
 - Heinz Mauelshagen's thin provisioning target
-- Another btree-based caching target posted to dm-devel
+- Aanalther btree-based caching target posted to dm-devel
-- Another multi-snapshot target based on a design of Daniel Phillips
+- Aanalther multi-snapshot target based on a design of Daniel Phillips

 Maintaining these data structures takes a lot of work, so if possible we'd like to reduce the number.